Manifold Coordinates with Physical Meaning: Theoretical results

+In a finite sample setting, Theorem \ref{thm:uni} states that $S$ and $S'$ are equivalent explanations for $f$ whenever \eqref{eq:rank} holds on open sets around the sample points.
+In this situation, it is very likely to find many subsets $S'\subset [p]$ of cardinality $d$ that are full rank in neighborhoods of all data points.
+Still assuming that all gradients are exact, for all such $S'$ the first term of $J_\lambda(\beta)$ in \eqref{eq:flasso-manifold} will be zero; in other words there will be many equivalent explanations of $\phi$ in $\G$. \comment{Not true: "The solution to (\ref{eq:flasso-manifold}) will be the subset $S$ that minimizes the loss term $\sum_{j=1}^p\|\beta_j\|$ on the data set."} However, one can define a subset $S$ as the expected minimizer in \eqref{eq:bp}, or in a purely oracle sense.
+For our theoretical analyses, we thus fix a subset $S$ and regard it as the true support throughout this section.

+The tendency of \ouralg~ to select a support with a low value of $\sum_{j=1}^p\|\beta_j\|$ is reasonable, and even desirable because, according to \cite{GO2011}, a particular group $S$ will be recovered by Group Lasso methods, if (i) it is close to perpendicular to the linear subspace generated by all other groups, and (ii) group features in $S$ are close to orthogonal matrix.
+The first condition will be discussed later in this Section.
+As for condition (ii), we note that if a set $S'$ is not full rank on $\M$, the Jacobian $Dg_{S'}$ will be ill-conditioned at the data near the critical points, which will result in very large $\beta_{ji}$ values.
+Hence, such a subset will be heavily penalized.
+Moreover, features $g_j$ which vary much in a direction normal to $\M$ will have, due to the gradient normalization, smaller values for $\grad_{T_i^\M} g_j$; therefore their $\beta_j$ coefficients will be large relatively to the coefficients of functions that vary within $\M$.

-We now give recovery guarantees for the (\flasso) problem.
-The guarantees are deteriministic, but they depend on the noise sample covariance, hence they can lead to statistical guarantees holding w.h.p. in the usual way.
-The first theorem deals with support recovery, proving that all coefficients outside the support are zeroed out, under conditions that depend only on the dictionary, the true support $S$ and the noise.
+We now analyze the situation when $\grad_{T_i^\M} g_j$ and $\grad_{T_i^\M} \phi_k$ are estimated with noise, showing that it is qualitatively similar to noiseless case.
+Specifically, we provide recovery guarantees for the (\flasso) problem that highlight the influence of the aforementioned factors, as well as of condition (i).
+The guarantees are deteriministic, but they depend on the noise sample variance, hence they can lead to statistical guarantees holding w.h.p. in the usual way.
+For simplicity, we analyze support recovery for $m=1$, hence for a single dependent variable $y$.
+Namely we assume that that the data $y_{1:n}\in \rrr^d$ satisfy \beq y_i\;=\;\sum_{j=1}^p \beta_{ij}^*x_{ij}+\epsilon_i\quad \text{for $i=1:n$} \eeq and we rewrite the \flasso~problem as \beq \min_\beta\tfrac{1}{2}\sum_{i=1}^n||y_i-X_i \beta_i||_2^2+\lambda\sqrt{n} \sum_{j=1}^p ||\beta_j||, \eeq according to the notations of equation \eqref{eq:flasso-manifold} with the index $k$ dropped.
+A first theorem deals with support recovery, proving that all coefficients outside the support are zeroed out, under conditions that depend only on the dictionary, the fixed support $S$ and the noise.
 The second result completes the previous with error bounds on the estimates $\bhat_j$, assuming an additional condition on the magnitude of the true $\beta_j$ coefficients.
-Since these coefficients are partial derivatives w.r.t. the dictionary functions, the condition implies that the the dependence on each function must be strong enough to allow the accurate estimation of the partial derivatives.
+Since these coefficients are partial derivatives w.r.t. the dictionary functions, the condition implies that the dependence on each function must be strong enough to allow the accurate estimation of the partial derivatives.